 To date, MoVE projects have involved partnership with migrants residing in informal settlements; Somali migrants and refugees; lesbian, gay, bisexual, and transgender asylum seekers and refugees; migrant women in inner-city Johannesburg; and migrant women, men, and transgender persons involved in sex work and sex worker activism.

 These, and other MoVE projects, have culminated in a range of research and advocacy outputs, including public exhibitions, newsletters, engagement with officials, and the development of free downloadable Ebooks that archive projects and workshop processes.
-Below are some Ebooks of the projects that I have been directly involved in.
+Below are some Ebooks of MoVE and other ACMS projects/collaborations that I have been involved in.